wechaty/wechaty/README.md

 Pull Request is welcome to add yours!

-Learn more about Projects Using Wechaty at [Wiki:PoweredByWechaty](https://github.com/Wechaty/wechaty/wiki/PoweredByWechaty)
+Learn more about Projects Using Wechaty at [Wiki:Projects Using Wechaty](https://github.com/wechaty/wechaty/wiki/Projects-Using-Wechaty)

 ## :innocent: Find a Good Server